googleapis/google-cloud-python/scripts/split_repo_migration/README.md

 words, the order in which the PRs are created or merged does not matter:
   - [single-library.git-migrate-history.sh](single-library.git-migrate-history.sh)
     imports the files in the split repo into a package in this repo.
-In doing so, it also import the associated git history.
+In doing so, it also imports the associated git history.
 This script opens a PR, which must be merge-committed once approved, in order to preserve that history.
   - [single-library.post-process.api-files.sh](single-library.post-process.api-files.sh)
     applies needed package-specific migration changes that only touch files